k-strips/Sima/README.md

 # Sima

-#The / directory contains an instance folder with a config.py
+#The / dir contains an instance folder with a config.py which wasn't commited due to security reasons

-#create the above in step
+#create as mentioned the step above

-#add a secret key and csrf key also add a bcrypt log.
+#add a secret key and csrf key also add a bcrypt log to config.py

-#create env in the route and run the appwith the .sh file
+#create .env in the / dir and run the app with the shell script